langurmonkey/website-source/content/blog/2021/gaiasky-3-tutorial.md

 **Mind the FPS!** The camera recording system stores the position of the camera for every frame!
 It is important that recording and playback are done with the same (stable) frame rate.
 To set the target recording frame rate, edit the "Target FPS" field in the camrecorder settings of the preferences window.
 That will make sure the camera path is using the right frame rate.
 In order to play back the camera file at the right frame rate, you can edit the "Maximum frame rate" input in the graphics settings of the preferences window.
 {{</ hint >}}

-{{< fig src="/img/2021/03/gs-tut/camerapaths.jpg" link="/img/2021/03/gs-tut/camerapaths.jpg" title="Location of the controls of the camcorder in Gaia Sky" class="fig-center" width="60%" loading="lazy" >}}
+{{< fig src="/img/2021/03/gs-tut/camerapaths.jpg" link="/img/2021/03/gs-tut/camerapaths.jpg" title="Location of the controls of the camcorder in Gaia Sky." class="fig-center" width="60%" loading="lazy" >}}

 More information on camera paths in Gaia Sky can be found in [the camera paths section](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/Camera-paths.html#camera-paths) of the Gaia Sky user manual.